Understanding the risks of hot work

 Before undertaking any kind of hot work, you should be aware of the importance of a robust risk assessment.
 When reviewing the proposed works, the fire risk assessment should reveal issues that could lead to injury or the likelihood of damage to equipment or property should a fire occur.
 It’s important to think about, should a fire occur, where the fire could spread to, whether there are combustible materials or construction nearby and who else on the premises needs to be notified.
 For more details on how to implement your risk assessment, including information on how to review the works, investigate the work area, and deciding whether it’s safe to proceed, or information about hot work permits, read our ‘Hot Work Operations’ Loss Prevention Standard.

 The criticality of the fire watch

 We’re always looking into the latest innovations and technology to better support our customers.
 Thermographic cameras are a great tool that can be used to manage risk and identify any particular areas of concern.
-Implementing them as part of your hot work controls is a very effective way to compare images and ensure the thermographic signatures match pre- and post work.
-To learn more about how to use a thermographic camera effectively, read our Hot Work guide.
+Implementing them as part of your hot work controls is a very effective way to compare images and ensure the thermographic signatures match pre- and post-work.